mazaczysko/krusgen/doc/krusgen.1.md

 **krusgen** [`OPTIONS`]

 ## DESCRIPTION
-Generate a maze of given size, using Kruskal's algorithm.
+Generates a maze of given size, using Kruskal's algorithm.
 **Krusgen** can also export the maze into text (**-t**)  or bmp (**-b**) file, if none of the options is used, maze is exported to **stdout** as text.

 Supported options: